jspecify/jspecify-reference-checker/README.md

 $ ./gradlew jspecifySamplesTest

-# During development, you may wish to pass `-x ensureCheckerFrameworkBuilt` to
-# `gradlew` for every build after your first.
-This will prevent the build
-# process from also rebuilding some of our *dependencies* (which is slow).

 # Note: The tests are likely to *build* but not *pass*.
 There are two reasons
 # for this:
 #